Matho/server-setup-tutorial/Readme.md

-# How to setup Linux infrastructure for hosting Ruby on Rails websites via Docker Swarm, GlusterFS, Traefik, Portainer and PostgreSQL in High Availability with Zabbix monitoring
+# How to setup Linux infrastructure for hosting Ruby on Rails websites via Docker Swarm, GlusterFS, Traefik, Portainer and PostgreSQL in High Availability with Zabbix monitoring via Hetzer provider
 Read time: 40 minutes

 ## Introduction and VPS provider selection
 This is third edition of my tutorial about setuping system infrastructure via Docker.
-This time we will install infrastructure on amd64 arch VPS server, in VPS provider from Germany, called  [Contabo](https://contabo.com/en/).
-On their website they says, that they are "the best priced VPS on the Planet".
-And yes, their prices are very good.
-My infrastructure is not business-critical, so I dont expect much from such a cheap provider.
-If you want to follow this tutorial but use another VPS provider like [DigitalOcean](https://www.digitalocean.com/), feel free to do it.
+This time we will install infrastructure on amd64 arch VPS server, in VPS provider called  [Hetzner](https://www.hetzner.com/cloud).

-I have selected product `VPS S SSD` with 4 vCPU cores, 8GB ram, 50 GB NVMe / 200 GB SSD storage and 1 snapshot for 5.40 EUR/month.
-Because I have selected monthly payment, I needed to pay initial setup fee for another 5.40 EUR.
+I have selected product `CPX21` with 3vCPU cores, 4GB ram, 80GB disk space and 20TB traffic for 9.06 EUR/month.
+Because I need more disk space, I have ordered also 70GB volume.
+Volumes are external storage for the VPS, mounted to the system.

 Because I want to setup HA, I have ordered another one VPS, with the same specification.
-If you want to communicate via private network between the servers, I recommend to pay extra 2.75 EUR per server.
-So basically, the monthly fee (without setup fee) for one server is in total 8.15 EUR.
-Which is great price!

-`NOTE on 19.11.2023:` At this date, Contabo has long outage in the one of Germany datacentre, where I have this two vps.
-It completely broke my private networking for half a day, so I do not recommend this provider for hosting business critical websites.
+You do not need to pay extra fees, if you want to communicate over private network.
+Let's start!

 ## 1 Initial server preparation
-The process of buying VPS from Contabo is fully automate.
+The process of buying VPS from Hetzner is fully automate.
 You can pay via card and save the card for next payments.
-The new VPS was prepared in 5 minutes.
-I strongly recommend to activate private networking at the beginning of server setuping.
-The process of activating private network will cause the data loss on the VPS!

 At the beginning I have setup DNS A record for both the VPS to `vps1.matho.sk`  and `vps2.matho.sk` .
 Feel free to change it according your needs, but we will use this domains in the following tutorial.
-If you want to read more about private networking in Contabo, check the following [article](https://contabo.com/blog/introducing-private-networking-isolated-server-environment/).

 In this tutorial we will use Ubuntu 22.04.3 LTS.
-It is the latest available LTS version at the time of preparing this tutorial (Oct 2023).
+It is the latest available LTS version at the time of preparing this tutorial (Nov 2023).

 ## 2 Initial configuration
 I have bought 2 VPS, but it is recommended to use at least 3 VPS for Docker cluster.
 In this tutorial we will use only 2.
 But it should not be too hard to migrate to 3, if you need.